Index of Images, Roman Coins: Republic and Principate: Barbara F. McManus

 Keywords: army; military; legion

-aureus of Mark Antony, larger version; c.
-36-35 BCE
+aureus of Mark Antony, 39 BCE;

-Keywords: coin; history
+Keywords: coin; history; Second Triumvirate

 aureus of Mark Antony with portrait of Octavia, uncertain mint, 38 BCE